Best Home Insurance Plans in 2024 for Fire, Smoke, Water Damage and Break-Ins

 What Does Home Insurance Cover?

-There are, of course, exceptions, so let’s break things down a little more.
+There are, of course, some exceptions, so let’s break things down a little more.
 You can expect a home insurance policy to cover:

 • Repairs to original fixtures and internal structure.
 Repainting walls, repairing pipes and flooring, partitions, in-built cabinets, fittings, etc.